 Distributions and Profit Sharing

-When you, and possibly other members, contribute money or property to the business to the LLC this is called a capital contribution.
+When you, and possibly other members, contribute money or property to the LLC this is called a capital contribution.
 Once you put in your capital contribution this typically establishes your right to a percentage of the profits and losses of the LLC.
 The share of the LLC is usually determined by the capital contribution but can also be changed or determined by the operating agreement.
 The capital contributions will have to be shown on the LLC’s books in each person’s capital account.
 Any distributions during the year will also be kept on the books of each person’s capital account.

 What Happens if a Member Leaves the LLC?